35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ^x1 [Planning committee report](https://moderngov.southwark.gov.uk/documents/s84680/Report%20Land%20bounded%20by%20Lower%20Road%20Redriff%20Road%20Quebec%20Way%20and%20Surrey.pdf), Chapter 9, Housing and Viability, pg 5, 18/AP/1604, 25 & 30 Sept 2019

+^x1i [GLA Stage 3 report](file:///C:/Users/grego/Documents/D-Drive%20201017/Copy%20of%20Regeneration/Southwark/Canada%20Water/s73_25AP0242/GLA/Canada_Water_Stage_3_report.docx_200326.pdf) - para 2i

-^x2 GLA Stage 2 para 29.
+^x2 GLA Stage 3 report para 29.
 Total residential 472,000sqm, including co-living up 50,000sqm maximum, according to footnote.
 Maximum student floorspace also 50,000sqm, giving total co-living/student floorspace of 100,000sm divided into total residential 472,000sqm, giving 19.12%.

-^x2i GLA Stage 2 para 25, 26.
+^x2i GLA Stage 3 para 25, 26.
 The total floorspace limit is increased from 656,200sqm to 766,148sqm (16,75%).
 The cumulative zonal total is 837,400sqm.

-^x2ii GLA Stage 2 para 25, 26.
+^x2ii GLA Stage 3 report para 25, 26.
 The residential floorspace limit is increased from 331,500sqm to 472,600sqm (42.56%).
 The requirement for a second staircase in tall buildings was an eventual outcome of the Grenfell Tower fire, 2017.

-^x3 The figures are not given together, but taken from various parts of the [GLA Stage 3 report](file:///C:/Users/grego/Documents/D-Drive%20201017/Copy%20of%20Regeneration/Southwark/Canada%20Water/s73_25AP0242/GLA/Canada_Water_Stage_3_report.docx_200326.pdf) - para 2i for the  minimum and maximum numbers 2,000-4184 units; para 2ii - 150 units from next tranche of 1,000 homes; para 10 - 79 social rent form Plot K; para 200 - four social rented units, which were to have been eight intermediate units; para 199 - Zone L to be next phase (GLA/2025/1006/S3, Southwark ref 25/AP/0242, 27 March 2026).
+^x3 The figures are not given together, but taken from various parts of the GLA Stage 3 report [](file:///C:/Users/grego/Documents/D-Drive%20201017/Copy%20of%20Regeneration/Southwark/Canada%20Water/s73_25AP0242/GLA/Canada_Water_Stage_3_report.docx_200326.pdf)para 2ii - 150 units from next tranche of 1,000 homes; para 10 - 79 social rent form Plot K; para 200 - four social rented units, which were to have been eight intermediate units; para 199 - Zone L to be next phase (GLA/2025/1006/S3, Southwark ref 25/AP/0242, 27 March 2026).

 ^x4 Percentages calculated on the zonal figures given in the GLA Stage 3 report; para 25, 26 - maximum floorspace by zone increases from 656,200 to 837,400sq.m. but cannot exceed the scheme limit 766,148sqm. which allows BL maxium can ; residential floorspace by zone increases from 331,500 to 472, 600sqm.
 The zonal maximums exceed the